ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "Then their bird excrement is the best fertilizer, it can be sold for a fortune."
       },
       "s_1ps78": {
-        "meaning": "Julius claims to be careful to give them fish-liver-oil and vitamins during the vinters."
+        "meaning": "Júlíus says that he makes sure to give them fish-liver oil and vitamins during the winters."
       },
       "s_1dckg": {
         "meaning": "These chickens are hardcore and go outside in any type of weather."
       },
       "s_1m66b": {
-        "meaning": "The Icelandic Chicken doens't let changes in weather or feed affect it, unlike the factory-chicken."
+        "meaning": "The Icelandic chicken doesn't let changes in weather or feed affect it, unlike the factory-farmed bird."
       },
       "s_yyse4": {
         "meaning": "Over coffee and chocolate, we guests agree that we need more chickens in our lives."
       },
       "s_i6quy": {
-        "meaning": "After having visited and learned about these excellent birds, it's doesn't appear to be such a bad idea to establish a farm in your own backyard."
+        "meaning": "After visiting and learning about these excellent birds, it does not seem at all far-fetched to start a small farm in your own backyard."
       },
       "s_dmb7o": {
         "meaning": "Then you can rent a few chickens at Júlíus and then see how it goes."
       },
       "s_1nodj": {
-        "meaning": "You cannot help but to admire the farmer's passion and catch some of his fascination with the Icelandic Chicken."
+        "meaning": "You cannot help but admire the farmer's passion and share some of his enthusiasm for the Icelandic chicken."
       },
       "s_1vmu8": {
         "meaning": "Our motto here is:"